SNURTEL/rke2-cluster-bootstrapping/README.md

 This repo provides a guide to bootstrapping an RKE2 ([Rancher Kubernetes Engine](https://docs.rke2.io/)) cluster with a few sensible defaults:

-- Cilium CNI with WireGuard tunnelling, kube-proxy replacement and Hubble observability
+- Cilium CNI with WireGuard tunnelling, kube-proxy replacement
+- Rancher cluster management
+- Hubble network observability
 - CSI compliance by default
-- DNS NodeLocal Cache
 - ServiceLB load balancer controller

 You can try it out using VirtualBox.
 Please note that some practices presented here would be at least questionable in a production environment (limited host hardening, self-signed control plane certs), but were simplified since they will strongly differ depending on environment configuration.